jsheppard95/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-R script files for statistical analysis of car manufacturing data to identify predictive variables of fuel efficiency, collect summary statistics on suspension loads, and analyze the statistical differences among specific manufacturing lots relative to the population.
+R Script files for statistical analysis of car manufacturing data to identify predictive variables of fuel efficiency, collect summary statistics on suspension loads, and analyze the statistical differences among specific manufacturing lots relative to the population.